apache/shardingsphere/document/current/content/manual/sharding-jdbc/configuration/config-yaml.en.md

             algorithmClassName: #Hint sharding algorithm class name.
 This class need to implements HintShardingAlgorithm, and require a no argument constructor
            none: #Do not sharding
       tableStrategy: #Tables sharding strategy, Same as databases sharding strategy
+      keyGenerator:

-      keyGeneratorColumnName: #Column name of key generator, do not use Key generator if absent
+        column: #Column name of key generator
-      keyGeneratorClassName: #Key generator, use default key generator if absent.
-This class need to implements KeyGenerator, and require a no argument constructor
+        type: #Type of key generator, use default key generator if absent
+        props: #Properties of key generator

       logicIndex: #Name if logic index.
 If use `DROP INDEX XXX` SQL in Oracle/PostgreSQL, This property needs to be set for finding the actual tables
   bindingTables: #Binding table rule configurations